With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreBrookwood Baptist Medical Center is a mental health treatment clinic in Birmingham, Alabama, located at 2010 Brookwood Medical Center Drive, in the 35209 zip code.
-Brookwood Baptist Medical Center provides partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
-Brookwood Baptist Medical Center provides group therapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
-Brookwood Baptist Medical Center also supports patients with eating disorders, active duty military and people with trauma.
-Additional services provided by Brookwood Baptist Medical Center consist of court-ordered outpatient treatment, case management and suicide prevention services.
+Learn MoreBrookwood Baptist Medical Center is a mental health clinic in Birmingham, AL, located at 2010 Brookwood Medical Center Drive, 35209 zip code area.
+Brookwood Baptist Medical Center provides telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment.
+Brookwood Baptist Medical Center offers electroconvulsive therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Brookwood Baptist Medical Center also supports clients referred from the court/judicial system, people with trauma and people with HIV or AIDS.
+Additional services offered at Brookwood Baptist Medical Center include integrated primary care services, suicide prevention services and case management.

 Learn MoreFamily/youth Intervention Junior Family And Youth Intervention Programs is a mental health facility in Pelham, AL, located at 2280 Highway 35, in the 35124 zip code.
 Family/youth Intervention Junior Family And Youth Intervention Programs provides partial hospitalization/day treatment.
-Family/youth Intervention Junior Family And Youth Intervention Programs provides cognitive behavioral therapy, individual psychotherapy and behavior modification to children / adolescents.
+Family/youth Intervention Junior Family And Youth Intervention Programs provides group therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
 Family/youth Intervention Junior Family And Youth Intervention Programs also supports children/adolescents with serious emotional disturbance.
-Some other services available at Family/youth Intervention Junior Family And Youth Intervention Programs include family psychoeducation and illness management and recovery.
+Some other services available at Family/youth Intervention Junior Family And Youth Intervention Programs include illness management and recovery and family psychoeducation.

 Learn MoreMedical West An Affiliate Of The Uab Health System is a mental health clinic in Bessemer, AL, located at 995 9th Avenue Sw, 35022 zip code area.
 Medical West An Affiliate Of The Uab Health System provides hospital inpatient treatment.
-Medical West An Affiliate Of The Uab Health System offers group therapy, activity therapy and individual psychotherapy to adults and seniors 65 or older.
-Medical West An Affiliate Of The Uab Health System also supports people with Alzheimer's or dementia, veterans and people requiring dual diagnosis treatment.
-Additional services offered at Medical West An Affiliate Of The Uab Health System include diet and exercise counseling, chronic disease/illness management and integrated primary care services.
+Medical West An Affiliate Of The Uab Health System offers group therapy, activity therapy and individual psychotherapy to seniors 65 or older and adults.
+Medical West An Affiliate Of The Uab Health System also supports people requiring dual diagnosis treatment, seniors or older adults and veterans.
+Additional services offered at Medical West An Affiliate Of The Uab Health System include case management, chronic disease/illness management and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.